Dried Fruit Winter Fruit Pie

 What To Use When Soaking Dried Fruits

-Basically, we can soak dried fruits in anything liquid, even just a little water.
+Basically, we can soak dried fruits in anything liquid, even just a little water, milk or juice.

 However, this soaking liquid can play a role in adding another layer of flavor to the fruit before adding it to a recipe.